draeger-lab/refinegems/.github/CONTRIBUTING.md

 - Update developer documentation when architecture, module responsibilities, or configuration changes.

-### Command Line Interface
+### Command-Line Interface

-The command line interface is part of the public user experience.
+The command-line interface is part of the public user experience.

 - Keep command names, option names, argument order, output style, and error handling consistent with existing `refinegems` commands.